Refer to the guide Setting up and getting started.

 How the architecture components interact with each other

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete 1
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete 1.

 Each of the four main components (also shown in the diagram above),

-interface.
+interface with the same name as the Component.{Component Name}Manager class which follows the corresponding API interface mentioned in the previous point.For example, the Logic component defines its API in the Logic.java interface and implements its functionality using the LogicManager.java class which follows the Logic interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 The sections below give more details of each component.